ducdhm/publish-new-version/README.md

 # publish-package-version
-A utility to publishing new version for your package, includes creating tag & release on Github and publish package to NPM
+An utility to publishing new version for your package, includes creating tag & release on Github and publish package to NPM

 ## Usage
 ```js